tin6150/inet-dev-class/mapbox/mapboxTileService.rst

 --------------

 (think of upload tileset)
+(need to delete existing before doing this if replace)

 this is like uploading source data to mapbox, a prep step (later need conversion into mapbox tileset using PUBLISH)
 ref: https://docs.mapbox.com/api/maps/mapbox-tiling-service/#create-a-tileset